emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

 :ref:`WebIDL-Binder` and :ref:`embind` create bindings between C++ and JavaScript, allowing C++ code entities to be used in a natural manner from JavaScript. *Embind* additionally supports calling JavaScript code from C++.

+*Embind* can bind almost any C++ code, including sophisticated C++ constructs (e.g. ``shared_ptr`` and ``unique_ptr``).
+The *WebIDL Binder* supports C++ types that can be expressed in WebIDL.
+While this subset is smaller than supported by *Embind*, it is more than sufficient for most use cases — examples of projects that have been ported using the binder include the `Box2D <https://github.com/kripken/box2d.js/#box2djs>`_ and `Bullet <https://github.com/kripken/ammo.js/#ammojs>`_ physics engines.

-Both tools can map sophisticated C++ constructs, and allow C++ to be used from JavaScript in much the same way.
+Both tools allow mapped items to be used from JavaScript in a similar way.
 However they operate at different levels, and use very different approaches for defining the binding:

-- *Embind* declares bindings within the C/C++ file
+- *Embind* declares bindings within the C/C++ file.
--  :ref:`WebIDL-Binder` declares the binding in a separate file.
+- *WebIDL-Binder* declares the binding in a separate file.
 This is run through the binder tool to create "glue" code that is then compiled with the project.

 .. note:: There is no strong evidence that one tool is "better" than the other in terms of performance (no comparative benchmarks exist), and both have been used successfully in a number of projects.
-The selection of one tool over the other should therefore be based on which is the most natural fit for each developer, and their project build system.
+The selection of one tool over the other will usually be based on which is the most natural fit for the project and its build system.